The-Pascal/Trivia_API/backend/README.md

 This README is missing documentation of your endpoints.
 Below is an example for your endpoint to get all categories.
 Please use it as a reference for creating your documentation and resubmit your code.

 Endpoints
-GET '/categories'
+GET '/categories' - used to get all categories
-GET "/questions?page=1"
-POST "/questions"
-DELETE "/questions/int:id"
-POST "/search"
+GET "/questions?page=1" - used to get paginated questions POST "/questions" - used to add more questions
+DELETE "/questions/int:id" - used to delete a specific question POST "/search" - used to search questions

 GET '/categories'
 - Fetches a dictionary of categories in which the main key is category and the value to it contains another dictionary where there are key:value pairs whose ids and the value is the corresponding string of the category